allegory-software/allegory-sdk/WHY-WEB-SUCKS.md

 and ugly.
 The problem is that Firefox doesn't support `:has(:focus-visible)` (because it doesn't support `:has()`) yet, and there's no `:focus-visibile-within` equivalent to `:focus-within`.
-Also the `focusVisible` option to `focus()` only works in Firefox and there's no way to query the `:focus-visible` state at all from JavaScript which is needed for canvas-drawn widgets.
+Also the `focusVisible` option to `focus()` only works in Firefox (but we can hack our way around that).

 I guess we'll just have to wait on these because the alternative is tu reimplement the whole focusing logic in JavaScript (doable but more work